 It doesn’t matter if you’re making sweet potato pie in Poughkeepsie NY, or frying a turkey in Tuscaloosa AL, or mixing together your great-great grandmother’s cranberry sauce in Clayton NC… what matters this time of year is the people you’re making it for and the people you’re making it with and the memories you’re keeping alive.
 Maybe the answer to all the questions about cooking and recipes and categories and seasons are irrelevant.
 Or maybe the answer is in why you can make green bean casserole any time of the year and it somehow tastes better at Thanksgiving.
 Maybe it’s all in the magic that turns any recipe into a meal; the magic of making something with intention and serving it with love.

-In the recipe section of our website we have a few classic holiday traditionally Southern recipes.
-Feel free to try them out and add them to your own holiday meals.
+In the recipe section of our website, we have a few classic holiday, traditionally Southern, recipes as well as Christmas party recipes.
+Feel free to try them out and add them to your own holiday meals and celebrations.
 As the season of food and family, of giving and receiving, and of love and light begins, I’d also like to remind you (just in case you didn’t know) that our table is always set in Johnston County and there is always room for you.

 Room at the Table - Southern Holiday Recipes